 Is There an Aspiring Engineer in Your Family?

 From building sophisticated structures to testing, deconstructing and redesigning them all over again with a better solution, your child will be thinking and problem solving like a real engineer!
-Our hands-on programs are a fantastic way for your budding inventor to gain a solid grasp of engineering, science and architectural concepts while also igniting his or her imagination and creativity along the way.
-Parents are kept in the loop through our regular email communication, so you can see your child’s progress and celebrate his or her achievements.
-We also preview the following week’s project via email so you and your child can get excited for the next session!
+Through our interactive programs, your aspiring engineer will learn important science, architectural and engineering concepts while powering up his or her imagination and creativity each and every week.
+Parents can also have fun learning about the cool new things students learned in class through our regular email communication.
+We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!

 Our Engineering programs in the Albuquerque and Santa Fe region include:

-- A 21st century education designed to equip your child with STEM skills.
+- A cutting-edge curriculum that focuses on equipping your child with 21st century STEM skills.

-- An intimate classroom setting, including a 6:1 student-to-teacher ratio and no more than 12 students per class.
+- A friendly, supportive setting, with a 6:1 student-to-teacher ratio and only 12 students or less per class.